 Other important factors for its location would be full sun, and good soil with good drainage.
 Apples are not fond of clay and will not survive in sogginess.
 Try to find an area with black soil that is raised up so excess water can drain away.
 It will do best with an inch of rain per week but if nature does not provide, you can always substitute with the hose.

-Gemini apple has what is called a complex flavour, it has a sweet and tangy taste within one fruit.
-The apples are the size of a fist and green peal with pink blush colour it when sun kissed.
+Gemini Apple has what is called a complex flavour, it has a sweet and tangy taste within one fruit.
+The apples are the size of a fist with a green peal with pink blush colour when sun kissed.
 The fruit is crisp and juicy making it enjoyable for eating fresh but can also be used for baking.
 It will store in the fridge for up to 6 weeks.

 An important factor that should not be overlooked is the importance of cross pollination.
 Apples will not produce fruit without another apple tree to help pollinate.
 Plums, cherries and pears will be of no help, it must be an apple.
 It also must be a different selection of apple.
 Two Gemini apples have identical DNA and it is impossible for them to pollinate one another.
 As long as someone on your neighbourhood block has another apple tree it should do the job, but you will get the best results if they are within 200 feet of each other.

-The tree will grow to a height of twenty feet and about the same width.
-A dwarf Gemini apple has been developed as well that will stop growing at half the height and still produce the same size fruit.
-Handy if you want the tree but have a small yard.
+This tree will grow to a height of 20 feet and about the same width.
+A dwarf Gemini apple has been developed as well that will stop growing at half the height (~10 feet) and still produces the same size fruit.
+This is handy if you want the tree but have a small yard.